jmumford/OnlineBrainIntensive2017/design_efficiency_mumford.md

 ![](design_efficiency_mumford_files/figure-html/unnamed-chunk-1-1.png)<!-- -->

-**On your own** Generate your own regressors changing the TR, onset times and/or durations.
+**On your own:** Generate your own regressors changing the TR, onset times and/or durations.
 Keep the effect size at 1, though.
 You won't be changing this for the creation of regressors.

 ## Recreating the example I showed in the slides
 This example shows the efficiency calculation for the example I had in the presentation where there are two stimuli, say faces and houses, such that there are never more than 2 faces or houses in a row, the image is shown for 1s and there is a fixed iti of 2s.
 The change in efficiency will be driven by the different stimulus orders.